ImperialCollegeLondon/safedata_validator/docs/data_providers/overview.md

 * Prepare your data following the [formatting information](data_format/overview.md).
 * Submit the dataset to the relevant metadata server for validation.
-To find the details of this server please contact the data manager for the project you are submitting to.
-  In order to submit data, you will need to be properly registered with the project.
+To find the details of this server please contact the data manager for the organisation you are submitting to.
+In order to submit data, you will need to be properly registered with the organisation.
     * If the validation succeeds then the dataset will be published on Zenodo.
-The dataset will be associated with the Zenodo community of the project you are submitting to.
+The dataset will be associated with the Zenodo community of the organisation you are submitting to.
     * If the validation fails then you will get an error report so you can fix the problems and resubmit.